Deep Face Recognition: A Survey

 \textbf{GAN model}.
+In GAN models, a generator aims to fool a discriminator through generating images that resemble the real images, while the discriminator aims to discriminate the generated samples from the real ones.
+By this minimax game between generator and discriminator, GAN can successfully generate photo-realistic images with different poses.
 After using a 3D model to generate profile face images, DA-GAN \cite{zhao2017dual} refined the images by a GAN, which combines prior knowledge of the data distribution and knowledge of faces (pose and identity perception loss).
 CVAE-GAN \cite{bao2017cvae} combined a variational auto-encoder with a GAN for augmenting data, and took advantages of both statistic and pairwise feature matching to make the training process converge faster and more stably.
-In addition to synthesizing diverse faces from noise, some papers also explore to disentangle the identity and variation, and synthesize new faces by exchanging them between different people.
-In CG-GAN \cite{Chai2018Cross}, a generator directly resolves each representation of input image into a variation code and a identity code and regroups these codes for cross-generating, while a discriminator ensures the reality of generated images.
-Bao et al. \cite{bao2018towards} extracted identity representation of one input image and attribute representation of any other input face image, then synthesized new faces from recombining these representations.
+In addition to synthesizing diverse faces from noise, some papers also explore to disentangle the identity and variation, and synthesize new faces by exchanging identity and variation from different people.
+In CG-GAN \cite{Chai2018Cross}, a generator directly resolves each representation of input image into a variation code and an identity code and regroups these codes for cross-generating, simultaneously, a discriminator ensures the reality of generated images.
+Bao et al. \cite{bao2018towards} extracted identity representation of one input image and attribute representation of any other input face image, then synthesized new faces by recombining these representations.
 This work shows superior performance in generating realistic and identity preserving face images, even for identities outside the training dataset.
 Unlike previous methods that treat classifier as a spectator, FaceID-GAN \cite{Shen2018faceid} proposed a three-player GAN where the classifier cooperates together with the discriminator to compete with the generator from two different aspects, i.e. facial identity and image quality respectively.